khushi-purwar/Developer-Days/README.md

 ## WEEK-3 Challenge

-1. Create a simple submission form using Node.js and database
+1. Create and link a assignment submission form with a database(either relational or non realtional)

 ## WEEK-3 Solution

-1. [Submission Form](https://assignment-submission-form.herokuapp.com/) : A simple submission form with basic candidate details.
-Store the candidate details in the database along with assignment pdf.
+1. [Submission Form](https://assignment-submission-form.herokuapp.com/) : The main task is to take the details of candidate with assignment submission of the candidate which may be in the form of link/pdf and after taking the details, it need to be stored in the database.